katherine-kaz/diabetic-readmission-analysis/diabetic-readmission-analysis/report.md

 Hospitals should focus on post-discharge care for diabetic patients, especially those aged 70-80, to reduce readmission rates.

+Efficient chronic condition management is achieved by using connected digital tools for continuous home tracking and care coordinators to unify communication between all specialists.
+These solutions prevent medical emergencies by catching complications early and removing conflicting treatments.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Date: 25-05-2026
 (report for project 1-readmision of diabetic patients in hospital)